ITzTravelInTime/Command/README.md

 # Command
-Swift Library to launch, run and get the output of executables and terminal commands/scripts in a simple and easy way.
+Swift Library to launch, run and get the output of executables and terminal commands/scripts in a simple and quick way.

 # Features description: